 Honestly I do not know exactly how many times I have been in Prague, but it must be quite a lot.
-It started with my first travel by air to Prague more than 15 years ago.
-There was also a time (2014/2015) when I came to Prague almost every week!
-And now it’s about every other month or so.
-I just can’t get enough!
+It started with my first travel by air about 20 years ago, destination: Prague.
+There was also a time (2014/2015) when I came to Prague almost every week.
+I just can’t get enough of it!

-I guess because I have been here so often, frequently people ask me for tips, where to go, what to see and do, etc. so I decided to write this blog with my favorite addresses in Prague.
+I guess because I have been to Prague so often, frequently people ask me for tips.
+Where to go, what to see and do, etc. So I decided to write this blog with my favorite addresses in Prague.
 Favorites so far, because even after all these visits, there are still so many more things to explore!
 Never a dull moment in Prague…

 So what to see?
 Actually just walking around in this city is already a great pleasure because of its great architecture and history.
 More and more people discover what a good place this is to live in, property prices are rising.
-Czech Republic actually recently ranked #6 on the list of Safest Countries in the World.
+Czech Republic actually ranks #6 on the list of Safest Countries in the World.
 Let’s go a bit into more detail of all that the capital Prague has to offer.

 Okay, so for those who have never been in Prague before, let’s start with the most obvious highlights.
 For your orientation: most of them are in Old Town (Staré Město) or Mala Strana.
 Prague is divided into numbered parts (1, 2, 3, etc.), Prague 1 is the main center of the city.

 - Old Town Square (Staroměstské náměstí, picture above) the big central square where it seems like always something is happening and yet time has stood still.